Maniac Mansion (NES, USA)

 However, it is possible to put in a correct combination!
 When the Keypad is used, 4 bytes from 0x00-0x0B are set starting at RAM address 0x0613F.
 Inputting these numbers on the keypad (with 0x0A and 0x0B representing * and #, respectively), the door is opened.
 As there's no prompt, it's impossible for the player to know which numbers to press without a hex viewer.
 With keypad resetting these numbers on each use, this means a 1/20,736 chance of correctly guessing the combination.

-This particular Keypad is a leftover from the PC version: as an anti-piracy measure in the days of floppy disks, game developers often forced you to enter a code at some point, which was usually present in the manual or other accessories that were packaged with the game.
-In Maniac Mansion, you had to use the Keypad and enter a code from the manual to unlock the Steel Security Door, which is always unlocked in the NES version (and really doesn't make it too secure).
-The Japanese version of the game instead handled this situation by replacing the security door with a regular one.
+This particular Keypad is a leftover from the DOS version of the game: as an anti-piracy measure in the days of floppy disks, game developers often forced you to enter a code at some point, which was usually present in the manual or other accessories that were packaged with the game.
+While the original Commodore 64 version of Maniac Mansion used disk-based copy protection (and as such had a regular wooden door in place of the Steel Security Door), the DOS version instead made use of the aformentioned code method and required you use the Keypad and enter a code from a "Nuke'm Alarms" booklet that came with the game to unlock the Steel Security Door, which is always unlocked in the NES version (which really doesn't make it too secure, does it?).
+Meanwhile, the Japanese Famicom version of the game instead handled this situation by simply reverting it back to a regular door as in the C64 version.

 Beyond its redundancy in an NES title, the fact that the Keypad is on the wrong side of the door in the NES version, your character doesn't correctly face it when prompted, and the prototype has an immovable object blocking its use, all suggest it was left in by mistake.